Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 > *Forge Serenity into Unstoppable Force - Written by Eschatologue*

-For Barbarians who walk the Path of Tranquillity, Rage is a bottomless well of calm strength and fury.
-They draw upon this power to achieve extraordinary focus in battle and embody stillness in a chaotic storm, using their inner clarity to direct this inner calm with devastating effects.
+For Barbarians who walk the Path of Tranquillity, Rage is a bottomless well of calm and reason.
+They draw upon this power to achieve extraordinary focus in battle and they channel this clarity into devastating effects.

 ### Level 3: Manoeuvre of Tranquilty